 The authorized capital stock of the Company consists of 220,000,000 shares of Common Stock, par value \$.01 per share, and 10,000,000 shares of preferred stock, par value \$0.10 per share.
-As of February 14, 1997, 122,935,081 shares of Common Stock were issued and outstanding.
+As of May 1, 1997, 122,935,080 shares of Common Stock were issued and outstanding.
 Prior to the Rights Offering, no shares of preferred stock were issued and outstanding.

-There are currently insufficient shares of Common Stock authorized to permit conversion of all of the Preferred Stock issued upon the exercise of Rights or as dividends on the Series B PIK Preferred Stock and insufficient shares of Preferred Stock authorized to permit the payment of dividends on the Series B PIK Preferred Stock if all the Preferred Stock offered hereby is sold.
-In connection with the next annual meeting of shareholders currently scheduled for , 1997, the Board of Directors will propose amending the Company's Certificate of Incorporation to increase (i) the authorized number of shares of Common Stock to permit conversion of the Preferred Stock and the Notes, if applicable and (ii) the authorized number of shares of preferred stock to permit the payment of dividends on the Series B PIK Preferred Stock.
-HLR, Roche Holdings and the directors and executive officers of the Company have indicated to the Company that they intend to vote in favor of such amendment.
+There are currently insufficient shares of Common Stock authorized to permit conversion of all of the Preferred Stock issued upon the exercise of Rights or as dividends on the Series B PIK Preferred Stock and insufficient shares of Preferred Stock authorized to permit the payment of dividends on the Series B PIK Preferred Stock.
+In connection with the next annual meeting of shareholders, the Board of Directors will propose amending the Company's Certificate of Incorporation to increase (i) the authorized number of shares of Common Stock to permit conversion of the Preferred Stock and the Notes, if applicable, and (ii) the authorized number of shares of preferred stock to permit the payment of dividends on the Series B PIK Preferred Stock.
+Roche Holdings and the directors and executive officers of the Company have indicated to the Company that they intend to vote in favor of such amendment.